Hope Marcou ’26 | Community and Public Health major

 How did you choose what you wanted to study?

-My goal has always been nursing, but I switched to community and public health when I found that most of my coworkers who were nurses also had a background in public health.
+My goal was always nursing, but I switched to community and public health when I found that most of my coworkers who were nurses also had a background in public health.
 When I looked at the Community and Public Health major courses to see what they cover, I was excited to learn more about the ins and outs of hospitals and different public health studies throughout the United States.

-How have faculty impacted your college experience?
+How did faculty impacted your college experience?

-Faculty have been great!
 Everyone is very supportive, especially if you advocate for yourself and they see that you want to succeed.

 What’s your favorite thing about Saint Anselm?

-Have you conducted any undergraduate research?
+Did you conduct any undergraduate research?

 Yes, I researched the adverse health effects associated with GLP-1 receptor agonist use and how frequently they occur in real-world populations.
 I looked at if increased prescribing has increased hospitalization rates or healthcare utilization in relation to medication side effects.
 Studying GLP-1 and post-use can help identity population level safety trends which can then inform clinical guidelines, improve risk communication, help support prescribing practices, and contribute to evidence-based policy decisions!